Substances of Human Origin (SoHO)

 US FDA Grants Accelerated Approval To Kresladi Gene Therapy For Severe LAD-I

-The US FDA has granted accelerated approval to Kresladi, the first gene therapy for severe Leukocyte Adhesion Deficiency Type I (LAD-I).
-This decision confirms the viability of biomarker-based approval pathways for gene therapies, provided manufacturers commit to rigorous post-market clinical validation.
+The US FDA has granted accelerated approval to Kresladi, the first gene therapy for severe Leukocyte Adhesion Deficiency Type I, based on surrogate biomarker endpoints.
+This decision reinforces the regulatory pathway for advanced therapies in rare diseases while mandating rigorous post-market clinical validation and long-term monitoring.

 fda.govUnited StatesUnited States